-If you take medications for different medical conditions, you may be eligible to get services, at no cost to you, through a medication therapy management (MTM) program.
+If you take medications for different medical conditions and/or are in a Drug Management Program to help you use your opioid medications safely, you may be eligible to get services, at no cost to you, through a medication therapy management (MTM) program.
 This program helps you and your provider make sure that your medications are working to improve your health.
 A pharmacist or other health professional will give you a comprehensive review of all your medications and talk with you about: